 A. Screening and Public Access: Everyone entering the courthouse will be screened for symptoms and COVID-19 exposure.
-The Sheriff's Office shall ask all persons entering the Justice Center the following questions: 1) Have you been diagnosed with, or had contact with someone who has been diagnosed with, COVID-19 within the last 14 days? and 2) Have you
+The Sheriff's Office shall ask all persons entering the Justice Center the following questions: 1) Have you been diagnosed with, or had contact with someone who has been diagnosed with, COVID-19 within the last 14 days?; and 2) Have you

-&lt;sup>3 On August 12, 2020, the date of the last local emergency order, the number of new confirmed coronavirus cases in Cherokee County was 65, and the 7-day average was 86.3.
-As of December 16, 2020, those numbers are 79 and 98.3, respectively.
-Cherokee County's test positivity rate for the past two weeks is 11.5%.
-The DPH County Indicator Report designates Cherokee County as a "county with high transmission indicators," along with every other county that adjoins Cherokee, except Fulton County.
+&lt;sup>3 As of January 12, 2021, immediately prior to the Court's most recent order, the number of new confirmed coronavirus cases in Cherokee County was 185, and the 7 day average was 207.6.
+As of February 15, 2021, those numbers are 98 and 62.4, respectively.
+Cherokee County's test positivity rate for the two weeks prior to January 11, 2021, was 21.4%.
+The county's test positivity rate from January 28, 2021 to February 10, 2021, is 11.5%.
+The DPH County Indicator Report still designates Cherokee County as a "county with high transmission indicators".
 See Georgia Department of Public Health, Daily Covid-19 Status Report, https://dph.georgia.gov/covid-19-daily-status-report.

-&lt;sup>4 The Court consulted on December 14, 2020, with Dr. Zachary Taylor, District Director of Georgia DPH North Georgia District, of which Cherokee County is a part., to ascertain the local status of the pandemic.
-The measures herein are all recommended best practices for stopping the spread of COVID-19, per CDC and DPH.
+&lt;sup>4 The measures herein are all recommended best practices for stopping the spread of COVID-19, per CDC and DPH.

-SUPERIOR BOOK:201 PG:2384 Filed: 12/18/2020 12:00 AM Clerk File Number: 28-2020-000101 developed a new cough, difficulty breathing, or fever over 100 degrees over the last 3 days?
+developed a new cough, difficulty breathing, or fever over 100 degrees over the last 3 days?